 They are produced by appliances that use gas, wood, coal, oil and smokeless fuel and can be fatal even with low levels of exposure.
 Getting your solid fuel or wood burning appliance checked annually by a registered competent person, a HETAS registered engineer, for example, will reduce the risk of your appliance producing Carbon Monoxide.

-- Daily: Empty and check the ash can every day.
+- Daily: Empty and check the ashtray every day.

-- Weekly: Flue ways at the back of a boiler should be cleaned weekly.
+- Weekly: Clean the flueways at the back of a boiler.

-- Monthly: The throat plate at the top of a room heater should be removed and cleaned.
+- Monthly: Remove and clean the throat plate at the top of a room heater.

 - Yearly: Have your chimney swept at least once yearly (twice if using bituminous coal).